karfau/as3-depending/README.md

 ```

 The `resolver` will create an instance of `TweetService` and call `fetchDependencies` using itself as the argument.
 Lets assume `UrlShorter` is a really simple class, with no external dependencies, in this case the `resolver` just creates a new instance of the class.
-To create an instance of `ITweetClient` the `resolver` has to contain a **definition** for how this dependency should be resolved, before it gets asked for an instance of `TweetService`.
+To create an instance of `ITweetClient` the `resolver` has to contain a **specification** for how this dependency should be resolved, before it gets asked for an instance of `TweetService`.
 If that has not happened, it will throw an `UnresolvedDependencyError`.

 ### Option 2: constructor injection a.k.a. factory methods